tirthexe/Spy-me-web-detector/replit.md

 - Access log history with timestamps
 - Master monitoring toggle

-### Web Browser Limitations
+### Web Browser Limitations (Critical)
-- Cannot detect other applications accessing device microphone/camera
+- **Cannot detect WhatsApp, Instagram, or any other apps accessing microphone/camera**
+- **Cannot monitor system-level app permissions outside browser**
 - Cannot run background monitoring when browser is closed
-- Cannot access system-level permissions like Android's AppOpsManager
+- Cannot access Android's AppOpsManager or UsageStatsManager APIs
-- Limited to web browser security sandbox
+- Limited to web browser security sandbox only
+- **Only shows browser's own permission status, not other applications**

 ### For True Android Implementation
 To create a real Android app with full system-level monitoring: